 NGP students at OHSU conduct research in all areas of neuroscience and earn the Ph.D. degree after an average of 5 years.
 New students arriving at OHSU are quickly integrated into the program through our new week long ‘boot camp’ in neuroscience methods, and the annual NGP retreat, both of which precede beginning of fall classes.
 As time spent in the lab is the most important component of graduate science training, our program is designed such that core coursework is completed in the first year.
 During that first year, students also are immersed in research through lab rotations in several labs, eventually choosing one that gives a mutual fit.
 Because of the relatively small number of students compared to the number of neuroscience laboratories at OHSU, students have many options for a thesis lab.
 Our well funded faculty provide state-of-the-art exposure to the concepts and technology of modern neuroscience.

-Program Director: Kelly Monk, Ph.D., Co-Director & Senior Scientist at Vollum Institute
+Program Director: Kevin Wright, Ph.D., Scientist at Vollum Institute

 Program Administrator: Jessica Parks, M.Ed.